Saniee/e-cli/README.md

 What it can't do:

-- Have a fully fledged App UI.
+* Have a fully fledged UI.

 # Usage

-### Specifying settings for the downloader.
+### Downloader Settings.

-These can be set at the same time.
+These can be set at the same time as you input commands.

 #### Setting to use lower quality links.